Border River: Production

-Joel McCrea and Yvonne de Carlo's casting was announced in April 1953.
+Joel McCrea and Yvonne De Carlo's casting was announced in April 1953.
 George Sherman was assigned to direct.

 Filming began on 3 June 1953, the same day as Universal's The Glenn Miller Story.
 The two films were the first movies made at Universal for four weeks.

 Parts of the film were shot in Colorado River, Professor Valley, and Courthouse Wash in Utah.

+Release

+Home media

+Kino Lorber released a region A Blu-ray edition of the film through their Kino Lorber Studio Classics label on March 28, 2023.